-The amount of spermatozoa found in semen is important, because it organically travels to the egg, and many die in the journey.
-To travel along the vagina, the uterine neck and the arrival in the egg through the fallopian tubes constitues a real biological gymkhana in which many don’t reach destination.
-That is why it is important to start the race with a good concentration.
+The sperm count found in the semen is important because it organically travels to the egg, and many die in the journey.
+To travel along the female reproductive tract, the cervix and location of the egg through the fallopian tubes is a real biological gymkhana in which many don’t make it to their final destination.
+That is why it is important to start the race with a good sperm count.

-Sperm concentration in semen is evaluated through a seminogram.
-The seminogram shows a picture of the condition of the semen, but a male fertility test must not only rely on a seminogram.
-The objective should be to diagnose the origin of infertility, although the seminogram helps assessing at a glance whether there is an evident problem in the quantity and motility of the spermatozoa, and, in case there is one, to choose the most adequate assisted reproduction technique for every particular case.
+Sperm count in semen is evaluated through a semen analysis (SA), which shows an general overview of seminal quality.
+However, a male fertility evaluation should include other tests aside from a SA.
+The goal is to diagnose the origin of infertility, although a SA helps assessing at a glance whether there is an evident problem affecting the sperm count and motility.
+In case there is one, the most suitable fertility treatment should be chosen.